Holly Madison: Personal life

 In 2009, Madison said, "I'm never dating anybody again.
 I don't need a man.
 I'm really happy with myself and being with my friends...
 I'm focused on forwarding my career.
 I'm working on producing my own shows.
 Girls Next Door was a great place to start but it was somebody else's show.
 I'm just ready to move on."

 Madison has spoken openly about her cosmetic surgeries, having had both rhinoplasty and breast augmentation.
 After the latter procedure, her bust measurements went from an A-cup to a D. In 2011, Madison announced that she had insured her breasts for $1 million.

-In August 2012, Madison announced that she and Pasquale Rotella, whom she began dating in 2011, were expecting their first child.
+In August 2012, Madison announced that she and event promoter Pasquale Rotella, whom she began dating in 2011, were expecting their first child.
 Madison gave birth to their daughter in March 2013, in Las Vegas.
 Madison and Rotella were married at Disneyland on September 10, 2013, with Bridget Marquardt as a bridesmaid, and resided in Las Vegas.
 Madison gave birth to her second child, a son, in August 2016.
 Rotella and Madison were separated as of September 25, 2018.
 In February 2019, the divorce was finalized.

 In 2021, Madison revealed that she believed herself to be on the autism spectrum, something her parents had long suspected.
 She was later formally diagnosed, a fact she confirmed when appearing as a featured guest on the podcast "Something Was Wrong".
 The diagnosis led Madison to consider how her struggles with forming social connections may have contributed to her relationship with Hefner.
 "I thought to myself I've never really connected with a guy my own age, and I have a [hard] time connecting with anybody my own age, maybe I'm just like this old soul, and I'm meant to be with older people."